threerings/nenya/README.md

 Building
 --------

-The library is built using [Ant](http://ant.apache.org/).
+The library is built using Maven, or [Ant](http://ant.apache.org/).

+The Maven build uses the standard targets:

+    package: builds the code and creates the jars and swcs
+    install: builds and installs the artifacts into your local Maven repository
+    test: builds and runs the unit tests

-Invoke ant with any of the following targets:
+The Ant build uses the following targets:

     all: builds the distribution files and javadoc documentation
     compile: builds only the class files (dist/classes)